-Module code: BSKT111 Semester 1 NKR- level: 5

-Title: Introduction to Psychology in Work Context

-On completion of the module the student should:

-- know and understand differences in individual behaviour and criteria that can be used to classify individual differences; - know and understand the impact of stereotypes, prejudice and assimilation in a diverse workplace; motivate the value of a diversified workforce that mirrors the population and - evaluate different programmes to manage multitude; - know and understand the nature and importance of a safe and healthy work environment, and one that enhances the quality of work life of workers in organisations; - show insight the safety, health and quality of work life problems are experienced by workers; - know and understand the ways in which organisations should go about ensuring and maintaining a safe and healthy work environment, and one that is conducive to the improvement of the quality of work life of workers.

-Module code: BSKT221 Semester 2 NKR- level: 6

-Title: Personnel Psychology

-On completion of the module the student should:
+Module code: BSKT111 Semester 1 NKR- level: 5 Title: Introduction to Psycholog y in Work Context - Module-outcome: On completion of the module th e student should: know and understand difference classify individual difference and criteria that can be used to impact of stereotypes, prejudic alue of a diversified workforce th e and assimilation in a diverse at mirrors the population and evaluate different program mes to manage multitude; nature and importance of a safe e quality of work life of workers in show insight the safety, workers; health and quality of work life problems are experienced by nealthy work environment, and should go about ensuring and one that is conducive to the Mode of delivery: Telematic - Contact sessions a t selected study centers.
+Assessment methods: Assignments, tests and examin ation paper.
+Module code: BSKT221 Semester 2 NKR- level: 6 Title: Personnel Psychology - Module-outcome: On completion of the module th e student should: Lastration and standard standard data and the second for all for the second h

-- know and understand the nature, value and functions of human resource management and its challenges; - demonstrate knowledge of and insight into job analysis, human resource planning, recruitment, selection, compensation; - be able to conduct performance management, induction, training and development;

-- apply skills to develop these programmes in work context; and - show knowledge of and insight into the importance of a safe and healthy work environment and one that enhances the quality of the work life of workers; apply knowledge and skills to compile human resource management programmes.
+- know and understand the nature, value and functions of human resource management and its challenges; - demonstrate knowledge of and insight into job analysis, human resource planning, recruitment, selection, compensation; - be able to conduct performance management, induction, training and development; - apply skills to develop these programmes in work context; and - show knowledge of and insight into the importance of a safe and healthy work environment and one that enhances the quality of the work life of workers; apply knowledge and skills to compile human resource management programmes.

-Module code: NSCT211 Semester 1 NKR- level: 6

-Title: Grounding of Community Nursing

-- Implement the scientific community nursing process in caring for the individual, the family and the community; - Consider the physical, psychological, social and cultural dimensions pertaining to the family and the community; the influence of the environment with regard to disease patterns and tendencies; and - The development, organisation, functioning and control of community health services in international and national health systems.
+Module code: NSCT211 Semester 1 NKR- level: 6 Title: Grounding of Community Nursing Science Module-outcome: Implement the scientific community nursing process in caring for the individual, the family and the community; Consider the physical, psychological, social and cultural dimensions pertaining to the family and the community; the influence of the environment with regard to disease patterns and tendencies; and The development, organisation, functioning and control of community health services in international and national health systems.
+Mode of delivery: t selected study centers.
+Compliing to guidelines and instruction.
+Assessment methods: